christalsofia/plantguard/README.md

 4. Wait for the installation to finish.

-5. Run the python file:
+5. Run the Python file:

    ```
    python main.py